gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

-This metrics are important, because early experiments showed that some ablations resulted in the model not ending the list but entering a loop where it repeated some items over and over again.
+This metrics are important, because early experiments showed that some ablations resulted in the model not ending the list but entering a loop were it repeated some items over and over again.